ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 The maximum allowed size for String in RowBinary format.
 It prevents allocating large amount of memory in case of corrupted data.
 0 means there is no limit.

 Default value: `1GiB`

+## S3 settings

+### s3_truncate_on_insert

+Enables or disables truncate before inserts in s3 engine tables.
+If disabled, an exception will be thrown on insert attempts if an S3 object already exists.

+Disabled by default.

+### s3_create_new_file_on_insert

+Enables or disables creating a new file on each insert in s3 engine tables.
+If enabled, on each insert a new S3 object will be created with the key, similar to this pattern:

+initial: `data.Parquet.gz` -> `data.1.Parquet.gz` -> `data.2.Parquet.gz`, etc.

+Disabled by default.

+## HDFS settings

+### hdfs_truncate_on_insert

+Enables or disables truncation before an insert in hdfs engine tables.
+If disabled, an exception will be thrown on an attempt to insert if a file in HDFS already exists.

+Disabled by default.

+### hdfs_create_new_file_on_insert

+Enables or disables creating a new file on each insert in HDFS engine tables.
+If enabled, on each insert a new HDFS file will be created with the name, similar to initial: `data.Parquet.gz` -> `data.1.Parquet.gz` -> `data.2.Parquet.gz`, etc.

+Disabled by default.